 Providing smart solutions and creating areas away from workspaces for storage reduces clutter around and gives a better impression of an organised company ready for business.

 Bring a little of the outdoors inside.
-It has been found that offices with a ‘biophilic’ design increases productivity by 15%.
+It has been found that offices with a ‘biophilic’ design increase productivity by 15%.
 Studies also show that plants boost cognition and improve overall health.

-Companies that help to educate staff on making informed choices for themselves, and that gives them the freedom to include exercise as part of their day will ultimately reap the benefits.
+Companies that help to educate staff on making informed choices for themselves, and that give them the freedom to include exercise as part of their day will ultimately reap the benefits.

 Before you embark on a major project to reduce energy consumption, do you know where you currently use energy?
 That is the vital starting point, as RFM’s Client Services Director Mark Flanagan explains.